A little more about Anthropology at UNC

 A lot more about Anthropology at UNC

 The University of Northern Colorado offers a B.A. in Anthropology with an Interdisciplinary emphasis.
-The degree is designed to ground our students in the four-field approach to anthropology by requiring 30 credit hours of core courses in cultural anthropology (including linguistics), physical anthropology, and archaeology.
+The degree is designed to ground our students in the four-field approach to anthropology by requiring 30 credit hours of core courses in cultural anthropology (including linguistics), biological anthropology, archaeology, medical anthropology and applied anthropology.

 We also offer two minor tracks, one in general anthropology and one with a multicultural focus.

-We have approximately 130 majors.
+We have approximately 84 majors.
 The small size of our program is its strength.
-With four full time positions (one in cultural, one in physical, one in archaeology, and one generalist) and one split position that we share with Women's Studies (as well as four part-time positions), we are able to provide an intimate and stimulating academic environment as well as one-on-one advising.
+With six full time positions (two in cultural, two in biological, one in archaeology, and one generalist), we are able to provide an intimate and stimulating academic environment as well as one-on-one advising.
 Our faculty members are dedicated to interactive teaching and open-minded critical thinking.
 Courses blend lecture with hands-on laboratories, original research in the community, and field experiences.
 We offer an archaeology field school every summer.

 Introductory classes (of about 60 students) provide a framework for understanding the discipline.
 Many upper division classes are conducted as seminars with lively discussions of readings covering topics ranging from the newest advances in evolutionary theory to the impact of religious intolerance in the 21st century.